raspberrypi/documentation/usage/python/README.md

 ### pip

-Not all Python packages are available in the Raspbian archives, and those that are can sometimes be out of date.
-If you can't find a suitable version in the Raspbian archives, you can install packages from the [Python Package Index](http://pypi.python.org/) (known as PyPI).
+Not all Python packages are available in the Raspberry Pi OS archives, and those that are can sometimes be out of date.
+If you can't find a suitable version in the Raspberry Pi OS archives, you can install packages from the [Python Package Index](http://pypi.python.org/) (known as PyPI).

 To do so, install pip: